BramVanroy/spacy_conll/README.rst

                     *,
                     is_tokenized: bool = False,
                     disable_sbd: bool = False,
-                    include_headers: bool = False,
+                    pipeline_opts: Optional[Dict] = None,
                     **kwargs) -> Language:

-For instance, if you want to load a Dutch ``stanza`` model in silent mode with the CoNLL formatter already attached, you can simply use the following snippet. :code:`verbose` is passed to the ``stanza`` pipeline initialisation automatically.
+For instance, if you want to load a Dutch ``stanza`` model in silent mode with the CoNLL formatter already attached, you can simply use the following snippet. :code:`pipeline_opts` is passed to the ``stanza`` pipeline initialisation automatically. :code:`kwargs`, on the other hand, is passed to the :code:`ConllFormatter` initialisation.

 .. code:: python

     from spacy_conll import init_parser

-    nlp = init_parser('stanza', 'nl', verbose=False)
+    nlp = init_parser('stanza', 'nl', pipeline_opts={'verbose': False})

-You can add the component manually, too, if you want.
-This offers some more functionality: it allows you to use your own extension names and you can specify conversion maps for the output properties.
+The :code:`ConllFormatter` allows you to customize the extension names and you can also specify conversion maps for the output properties.

 To illustrate, here is an advanced example, showing the more complex options: